ZhangLab-DeepNeuroCogLab/MotionPerceiver/DATASET.md

 ## Lifetime of visual information (LVI)

 When generating SP videos, change the variable "life_time" on line 487 of [SP/vis.py](AlphaPose/SP/vis.py) to control the lifetime of visual information.
+Note when generating SP videos with a lifetime longer than 1 frame, ensure that the input RGB video used for AlphaPose has the same number of frames as the MP model expects (e.g., 32 frames in our case).
+If the number of frames does not match, downsampling the videos to 32 frames during MP model training or testing may inadvertently alter the intended lifetime of the SP videos.

 ## Invariance to camera views (ICV)